ufs-community/ufs-srweather-app/doc/UsersGuide/CustomizingTheWorkflow/InputOutputFiles.rst

 Unified Post Processor (UPP)
 ----------------------------
 Documentation for the UPP output files can be found in the `UPP User's Guide <https://upp.readthedocs.io/en/latest/InputsOutputs.html#output-files>`__.

-..
-COMMENT: Add crosslink in UPP docs; add ref here.

 For the SRW Application, the Weather Model netCDF output files are written to ``$EXPTDIR/YYYYMMDDHH/postprd`` and have the naming convention (file->linked to):